cleolibrary/CLEO-Redux/docs/en/first-run-notes.md

-There could be a noticeable lag during the first game run as CLEO Redux downloads the files necessary for [JavaScript support](./prerequisites.md).
-It won't happen on subsequent runs.
+During the first game run CLEO Redux downloads extra files necessary for [JavaScript support](./prerequisites.md).
+It doesn't happen on subsequent runs.

-A new folder named `CLEO` should appear in the game directory.
+After that a new folder named `CLEO` should appear in the game directory.
 This is the primary location for all CLEO scripts, plugins and configs.

 {{#include ./cleo-directory-note.md}}